 And it’s not hard to see why Swedes are so keen to protect the environment: nature here is breath-taking, with vast forests, pristine beaches, rolling hills and snow-capped mountains.
 Sweden’s 29 national parks and nearly 4,000 nature reserves offer you the opportunity to ski, hike, fish, swim and mountain bike.

 Swedish society is known for its inclusiveness and egalitarianism.
 You may have heard Sweden referred to as the most equal country in the world.
-It consistently places among the world’s top countries in gender equality, while lesbian, gay, bisexual and transgender (LGBT) rights in Sweden are regarded as among the most progressive in the world.
+It consistently places among the world’s top countries in gender equality, while LGBT rights in Sweden are regarded as among the most progressive in the world.

 This belief that everyone is of equal value contributes to Sweden’s consensus approach to getting things done, where everyone takes part in the decision-making process.
 During your studies, you’ll learn how to balance different interests, needs and ideas to bring out the best in everyone and solve complex issues as a team – vital skills for your career in the global marketplace, where teamwork and collaboration across cultures and boundaries are the norm.